msantos/srly/README.md

         Set the input speed of the serial device.
 See the warning for tcsetattr/2.

+        Failure: badarg if Speed is an invalid atom.

     serctl:cfsetospeed(Termios, Speed) -> Termios1

         Types   Termios = binary() | #termios{}